A compact symmetric radio source born at one-tenth the current age of the Universe: Introduction

-In addition to the convex spectrum shape, the observed characteristics of GPS radio sources also include high radio luminosity, small size ($<$1 kpc), low-amplitude variability on time scales from hours to decades, and low radio polarisation fractions \citep{1998PASP..110..493O}.
-More evidence for GPS identification can be obtained by studying the radio structure on parsec (pc) scales.

-To further clarify the radio nature of \obj\ and study its radio properties, we collected interferometric data of \obj\ at multiple frequencies with different resolutions, obtained maps of the jet structure and spectral index distribution on milli-arcsec (mas) scales, measured the advancing velocity of the hotspots, and analysed the variability and radio spectrum of the whole source to verify it as a GPS galaxy from multiple perspectives.
+In addition to the conventional criteria for CSOs ($<$1 kpc radio source size, symmetric jet structure with respect to the core, GHz peaked spectrum shape), two additional criteria for CSOs have recently been proposed by \citet{2021arXiv211108818R}: slow radio variability and low apparent jet advancing speed.
+To further clarify the radio classification of \obj\ and to study its radio properties, we collected interferometric data of \obj\ at multiple frequencies with different resolutions, obtained maps of the jet structure and spectral index distribution on mas scales, measured the advancing velocity of the hotspots, and analysed the variability and radio spectrum of the whole source to verify it as a CSO from multiple perspectives.
 Throughout this paper, we adopt a flat $\Lambda$CDM cosmological model with H$_{0}=70$\,km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\Lambda}=0.73$, and $\Omega_{\mathrm{m}}=0.27$.
-In this model, $1$\,mas angular size corresponds to 6.789 pc projected linear size at the source redshift $z=4.56$ \citep{2018ApJS..239...20M}.
+In this model, $1$\,mas angular size corresponds to 6.79 pc projected linear size at the source redshift $z=4.56$ \citep{2018ApJS..239...20M}.
 A proper motion speed of 1 mas yr$^{-1}$ corresponds to $123\,c$.
+The spectral index $\alpha$ is defined as $S \propto \nu^\alpha$, where $S$ is the flux density and $\nu$ is the observation frequency.